tthoeye/tthoeye.github.io/privacy.md

 professional experience and educational background
 any additional information voluntarily provided.

 **Storage period**.
-Personal data are stored until the end of the project (30 November 2028), unless a longer retention period is required under EU or national audit obligations..
+Personal data are stored until the end of the project (30 November 2028), unless a longer retention period is required under EU or national audit obligations.

 **Processors**.
 TGB